rozoxmere/HeroesOnDiscordEdit/README.md

 # HeroesOnDiscordEdit
 Edited script for the game Margonem that sends notifications to clan's discord.
 The original script's author is KrisAphalon.

+# Licence
+MIT
+More info in LICENCE file